 Diseases involving renal parenchymal tissue (intrarenal azotemia, or intrinsic renal ARF).

 Diseases associated with an acute obstruction of the urinary tract (postrenal azotemia, postrenal ARF).

-TABLE 13-1.Renal Changes in Normal Pregnancy |Favorite Table|Download (.pdf) TABLE 13-1.
-Renal Changes in Normal Pregnancy
+TABLE 13-2.Acute Renal Failure in Pregnancy ||Download (.pdf) TABLE 13-2.
+Acute Renal Failure in Pregnancy